What is Pussyhat Project?

 2. If you do not want your pussyhat after the march, please give it to a feminist who will wear it loudly and proudly.

-4. Bring your pussyhat back to your hometown and give it to someone who needs it to keep warm.
+4. Give it to someone who needs it to keep warm.